 How to get there

-by car it is a 3 hour drive to Burabay National Park.
-It is 250 kilometers north of Nursultan.
-Marshrutka’s and shared taxi’s leave from the Saparzhai bus station in Nursultan to Borovoe town.
+By car it is a 3 hour drive to Burabay National Park.
+It is 250 kilometers north of Astana.
+Marshrutka’s and shared taxi’s leave from the Saparzhai bus station in Astana to Borovoe town.
 Borovoe is the gateway to the park and has several accomodation options.
 Alternatively you can take a train to Shchuchinsk, or Kurort-Borovoye and then take a shared taxi to Borovoe.
 Read more about how to travel by train in Kazakhstan.

 2. Korghalzyn National Park

 Birdwatchers will love the Korghalzyn State Nature Reserve.
-Korghalzyn is on the list of Ramsar sites meaning that they are designated as a wetland of international importance.
+Korghalzyn is on the list of Ramsar sites meaning that they are designated as an important wetland.
 This is because it is a stop over place for several migratory birds on the Indian and Siberian-East African migration routes.

 In spring up to 14,000 breeding pairs of flamingo’s gather on the mud islands of lake Tengiz.
 It is the northernmost population of pink flamingo’s on earth.
 Other birds in Korghalzyn include pelicans, cranes, different species of duck and birds of prey such as eagles.